zdimon/angular-chat/doc/source/integration.rst

 Chat actions.
 -------------

-All the chat icons have to be inside div block with ng-controller="ActionCtrl" attribute.
+All the chat icons have to be inside html block with ng-controller="ActionCtrl" attribute.
 -----------------------------------------------------------------------------------------

 For example: